stryker-mutator/stryker-mutator.github.io/blog/2022-05-04-announcing-stryker-6-expeditious-superior-mutations.md

 }
 ```

-Next, Stryker creates _worker_ processes.
-A worker process is responsible for activating a mutant, running tests, and reporting the result to the main process.
-It uses the test runner of your choice, for example, [mocha](https://mochajs.org/).
-For NodeJS-based test runners, it would look something like this:
+When older versions of Stryker are testing mutants inside a worker process, it looks like this:

 (old process)